canvas-medical/documentation/collections/_documentation/care-team-roles.md

 ![default-care-team-roles](/assets/images/default-care-team-roles.png){:width="60%"}

+## Adding Care Team Roles

 To add a new role, click ![care-team-role-button](/assets/images/care-team-role-button.png){:width="10%"} in the top right and then complete the following form:

-<b>System:</b> This refer to the system that the code below belongs to.
+<b>System:</b> This refers to the system that the code below belongs to.
 Canvas supports using the following existing systems, ICD10, CPT, SNOMED, and LOINC, or you can leverage a custom code by specifying INTERNAL as the system.

 <b>Version</b> This is not required